beejjorgensen/bgc/src/bgc_part_5000_man_stdio.md

 precision is zero.

 If an `*` is specified after the decimal, something amazing happens!
-It means the _next_ argument to `printf()` actually holds the precision.
+It means the `int` argument to `printf()` before the number to be printed holds the precision.
 You can use this if you don't know the precision at compile time.

 ``` {.c}
 int precision;